Last Updated on by Rodrigo @ OutofYourComfortZone

 Can you imagine how much paper could be saved on a flight if all the passengers used an electronic ticket?
 And, of course, this doesn’t just apply to flights.
 Many train and bus companies now have the option for e-tickets as well.
 That’s an easy way to reduce your carbon footprint during your vacation.

 So before your trip, make sure to charge your phone and download the right app and your electronic ticket.
+That will also reduce the carbon footprint of your home.

 8. Stay away from animal & wildlife tourism